 As an official translator at one of such projects I ensured the communication between 15 international participants.
 Although participants were from various countries such as Russia, England, Germany, France, and Switzerland, our working language was English.
 Along with attempts to bring our Babel village to mutual understanding, I also took care of cultural and entertainment programmes.
 Together with our Camp Leader we held team-building games and reflection sessions.

-As I live abroad, I try to spread the word about GBT in Germany, too.
+As I live in Germany, I try to spread the word about GBT here, too.
 If you seek for a vacation with purpose, seek no further.
+Noy only you get to see Russia’s most exotic destination such as Siberia but also can serve a noble cause.
 Watch the video and get your backpack!
 For more information in the German language, you can check here.

 © 2018 Elena Bubeeva, All Rights Reserved